-For information about transfer certificates for U.S. assets, write to the following address:
+For information about transfer TIP certificates for U.S. assets, write to the following address.

-Internal Revenue Service Estate Tax Group S:SE:SP:EG:EC:1206 1111 Constitution Ave.
-NW, LE-4435 Washington, DC 20224

-Note.
-In order to complete this return, you must obtain Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, and its separate instructions.
-You must attach schedules from Form 706 if you intend to claim a marital deduction, a charitable deduction, a qualified conservation easement exclusion, or a credit for tax on prior transfers, or if you answer "Yes" to question 5, 7, 8, 9a, 9b, or 11 in Part III, General Information.
+Internal Revenue Service International Estate Tax Group S:SE:SP:EG:EC:1205 820 First Street NE, UCP-CNN-730 Washington, DC 20002 deduction, a qualified conservation easement exclusion, or a credit for tax on prior transfers, or if you answer "Yes" to question 5, 7, 8, 9a, 9b, or 11 in Part III, General Information.
 You will need the instructions to Form 706 to explain how to value stocks and bonds.
 Make sure that you use the version of Form 706 that corresponds to the date of the decedent's death.